kruzkasu223/kruzkasu223/README.md

 -   🔭 I’m currently working on [Personal Portfolio Website](https://thekruz.tech)

--   🌱 I’m currently learning **Everything😊, but particularly ThreeJS**
+-   🌱 I’m currently learning **Everything😊, but particularly ThreeJS and Web3 Technologies**

--   👨‍💻 Some of my projects are available at [TheKruZ.Tech](https://thekruz.tech/) OR [GitHub Repositories](https://github.com/kruzkasu223?tab=repositories)
+-   👨‍💻 Some of my projects are available at [TheKruZ.Tech](https://thekruz.tech/projects) OR [GitHub Repositories](https://github.com/kruzkasu223?tab=repositories)

 -   💬 Ask me about **ReactJS, NextJS and Django**